Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Items with full descriptions have their abilities detailed, and each of the following aspects of these items is summarized at the end of the description.

+### Aura
-**Aura:** Most of the time, a *detect psionics* power will reveal the discipline associated with a psionic item and the strength of the aura an item emits.
+Most of the time, a *detect psionics* power will reveal the discipline associated with a psionic item and the strength of the aura an item emits.
 This information (when applicable) is given at the beginning of the item's notational entry in the form of a phrase.
 See the *detect psionics* power description for more information.

+### Manifester Level
-**Manifester Level:** The next entry in the summary indicates the level of the creator (or the manifester level of the powers placed within the item, if this level is lower than the actual level of the creator).
+The next entry in the summary indicates the level of the creator (or the manifester level of the powers placed within the item, if this level is lower than the actual level of the creator).
 The manifester level provides the item's saving throw bonus, as well as range and other level-dependent aspects of the powers of the item (if variable).

 It also determines the level that must be contended with should the item come under the effect of a *dispel psionics* power or a similar situation.
 This information is given in the form "ML x," where "ML" is an abbreviation for manifester